ArmSiwatK/Three-Character-Selection/README.md

 I wanted to try something else, but I liked how the project looked at the time, so I thought I might as well kept it around with Git – and by extension, use GitHub for convenience.

-Anyway, this is a simple React application that allows users to browse through a gallery of characters and select three of them.
+Anyway, this is a mockup made with React that allows users to browse through a gallery of characters and select three of them.
 It provides a straightforward way to showcase and choose characters from a given list.
 This selection screen should work with any other set of characters, as long as the data format in `characters.json` and the naming convention for the images in the `public` folder are adhered.

 ```
 {